 Opportunity for Impact

-We know many factors influence your preference for living and working in certain regions, and we work hard to match your placement with the preferences you indicate.
+We know many factors influence your preference for living and working in certain regions, and we work hard to match your regional assignment with the preferences you indicate.
 We also strive to work in communities with the highest need, and encourage you to think broadly about your opportunity to make an impact in those regions.
 Please note: your regional, subject, and grade-level preferences have no bearing on your ultimate admissions decision.

 If you are invited to a final interview, you’ll be able to tell us your regional, subject, and grade-level preferences.

 Step 1 - Review Summer Training Schedules

-Training consists of either a regional training experience or a combination of a three to five day regional induction, a five-week national institute, and a one to two week regional orientation.
+Training consists of either a regional training or a combination of a three to five day regional induction, a five-week national institute, and a one to two week regional orientation.
 You must attend all trainings for your placement region in their entirety as a condition of joining the corps.

 If you have any irresolvable scheduling conflicts during our summer trainings, you will have the opportunity to let us know.
-We will only be able to consider a limited number of events in your assignment, such as: your own wedding, a late graduation date, or a contractual obligation.
+We ask that you only include events that you are truly unable to work around, such as your own wedding or a contractual obligation.

 Step 2 – Let Us Know about Special Circumstances

-Some corps members have unique circumstances impacting their regional assignment.
+Some corps members have unique circumstances that can impact their regional assignment.
 Examples include: a spouse or domestic partner whose job restricts where you can live, a role as primary caregiver for an elderly, young, or sick family member, or a serious medical condition that requires assignment to a specific region.
 You’ll have the chance to let us know if your circumstances limit the regions where you can live.

 If you are open to teaching in any region, you can indicate this flexibility and we will assign you to the region where you are most needed.
 While your flexibility is appreciated, it has absolutely no bearing on admissions decisions.
 It is important that only applicants who are truly flexible choose this option.